 “Because Jager and the Blood Suns came for blood, and they’re going to get it whether Dexter is safe or not.
 We’ll go back and pick them up, give them the suits, and then come back here and give them their proper battle.”

 Kiera’s eyes widen.
-“Oh, no!
-I am not letting that band of hooligans on this ship!”
+“Oh, no. I am not letting that band of hooligans on this ship.”

 “Oh, don’t be such a baby, Kiera,” Laura says.
 “What are you going to do, let us assault the station in the team bus?
 We’ll all be killed before we even get within visual range.”